-- 6.1 No potential dusty materials (including waste) or finished products shall arrive on or leave the site other than by use of by sheeting or water suppression) to prevent airborne emissions. - 6.2 Truck mixers should be loaded in such a way as to minimise airborne dust emissions, for example by loading with wet pre-mixed materials.
-If they are loaded with dry minerals, local dust control measures should be provided.
+- 6.1 No potential dusty materials (including waste) or finished products, shall arrive on or leave the site other than by use of sheeted vehicles.to prevent airborne emissions. - 6.2 Truck mixers shall be loaded in such a way as to minimise airborne dust emissions.
+If they are loaded with dry minerals, local dust control measures shall be provided.